tyvancheng/tyvancheng/README.md

 - 🔭 I’m currently working on [LockedIn](https://github.com/tyvancheng/LinkedIn-Clone)!
 A LinkedIn clone built with Rails and React.
 - 👯 I’m looking to collaborate on your next big idea!
 - 💬 Ask me about Nursing, EMS, or firefighting!
 The pursuit of knowledge is an endless voyage.
-- 📫 How to reach me: Email me at tyvancheng@gmail.com or send me a message on my [LinkedIn](https://www.linkedin.com/in/tyvan-cheng-7431748b/)!
+- 📫 How to reach me: Email me at tyvancheng@gmail.com or send me a message through [LinkedIn](https://www.linkedin.com/in/tyvan-cheng-7431748b/)!
 - ⚡ Fun fact: I enjoy running and playing golf, where the greatest adversary to overcome is the mind.
 Overcome that hurdle and the possibilities are endless!

 <!--